|

 What this all means is absolutely

-zip, but the whole thing is fluffy fun with a couple
+zip, but the whole thing is fluffy fun and features a couple

 new twists to the tried-and-true formula.
 Cool has the